-These condensed consolidated interim financial statements for the three months ended March 31, 2024, were approved for issuance by the Company's Directors on May 7, 2024.
-There were no significant non-adjusting events that occurred between the reporting date and the date of authorization, other than as disclosed in the 'Subsequent Event' note.
+These condensed consolidated interim financial statements for the three and six months ended June 30, 2024, were approved for issuance by the Company's Directors on August 7, 2024.
+There were no significant non-adjusting events that occurred between the reporting date and the date of authorization.